bitsgalore/bitsgalore.github.io/_posts/2022-11-20-how-to-preserve-your-personal-twitter-archive.md

 ## Final thoughts

 As I already mentioned in the introduction, I'm not making any claims that the above steps are the "proper" way to do this, and various alternative approaches exist.
 For instance, [here's an alternative t.co unshorten approach by Ed Summers](https://inkdroid.org/2022/11/20/t-dot-co/).
 Ed has also [written this post on archiving Twitter bookmarks](https://inkdroid.org/2022/11/16/bookmarks/), which are not included in the archive data.
+And [here's a Ruby script by Ryan Baumann](https://gist.github.com/ryanfb/53f167feebde61ad262c4f09d879733e) that exports your Twitter Bookmarks to JSON (note that the scripts deletes the original bookmarks to get around API limits).
 As I never use bookmarks, I'm not really interested in this myself, but this might be important to some users.

 It's also good to keep in mind that the development of archive parser (and other tools) currently [moves at a pretty fast pace](https://digipres.club/web/@timhutton@mathstodon.xyz/109377490421206529).
 Just as an example, when I ran archive parser only yesterday (19th of November), it wasn't able to report Twitter followers and followings, whereas this functionality is included in the latest (20th of November) release.
 So I expect these tools will become even better over time (but don't wait for it, as there's a real chance that Twitter may be gone by then!).